Skip to content

 session.id

-This cell sends one message, prints the streamed text as it arrives, and returns a small result object with the IDs you might want to keep.
+This cell sends one message, prints the assistant's response as it accumulates, and returns a small result object with the IDs you might want to keep.

 python